translate/amagama/docs/settings.rst

 ``DB_MIN_CONNECTIONS``
   Default: ``2``

-  Number of connections to the database server that are created automatically in the database pool.
+  Minimum number of connections in the database pool.

 .. _settings#levenshtein-settings: